marcin-chwedczuk/_blog/_posts/2018-07-08-repository-pattern-my-way.md

 {% endhighlight %}

-For the most web applications it is enough to start transaction using `IUnitOfWork` at the begining of the HTTP request and either `Commit` or `Rollback` at the end of the request.
+For the most web applications it is enough to start transaction using `IUnitOfWork` at the beginning of the HTTP request and either `Commit` or `Rollback` at the end of the request.
 This can be done by using either an action filter or a decorator around command handlers and/or services.